 11 Myths About MTF SRS | Gender Confirmation Surgery

-There are several myths and misconceptions surrounding gender reassignment surgery (or bottom surgery or the SRS as many people call it), which cause substantial harm to the transgender community.
+There are several myths and misconceptions surrounding gender reassignment surgery (or bottom surgery or the SRS as many people call it), which cause substantial harm to the trans community.

 When a transgender person, who is contemplating undergoing this surgery, is met with this barrage of mostly negative misinformation, it may make them anxious or even make them reconsider their decision.